FabioChiodini/ProjectSpawnSwarmtc/README.md

 - HoneypotPortK and HoneypotImageK are the port used and the docker image for the honeypot Applications to launch via Docker swarm

+The code also uses another file: GCEkeyfile.json
+- This contains data that is used for GCE authentication ((Service account keys type in JSON format))

 ![Alt text](Cloud1.png "Cloud1")